Taiwan has the luxury of being one of the freest countries in the world .

 30-day money back guarantee

-NordVPN offers internet users in Taiwan a premium VPN service at a budget price with the bonus of a 30-day money-back guarantee thrown in too.
+NordVPN offers internet users in Taiwan a premium Virtual Private Network service at a budget price with the bonus of a 30-day money-back guarantee thrown in too.

 There is a big server network with more than 5,000 servers in 59 countries including several super-fast Taiwan-based servers.
-Connections are generally pretty high speed thanks to NordVPN's recent infrastructure upgrades.
+Connections are generally at pretty fast speeds, and thanks to NordVPN’s recent infrastructure upgrades, it also offers an impressively stable connection too.

-All NordVPN users get 256-bit AES encryption as standard as well as the option of several additional security features such as double-hop servers (including a Taiwanese one), Onion-over-VPN servers, and more.
+All NordVPN users get 256-bit AES encryption as standard as well as the option of several additional security features such as double-hop servers (including a Taiwanese one), Onion-over-VPN servers, split tunneling, a kill switch, port forwarding, and more.

 3. CyberGhost VPN